sbatra24/idrr/README.md

 ## Running it

-Open the notebook in Colab with a T4 runtime and run all. `RUN_MODE = "smoke"` checks the pipeline in about five minutes on one seed. `RUN_MODE = "full"` uses the paper's protocol: AdamW at 1e-3 with cosine annealing, batch 128, up to 500 epochs with early stopping at patience 15, five seeds (three for CIFAR-10), 10,000 train and 2,000 test examples per dataset.
+Open the notebook on a GPU runtime and run all. `RUN_MODE = "smoke"` checks the pipeline on one seed. `RUN_MODE = "full"` uses the paper's protocol: AdamW at 1e-3 with cosine annealing, batch 128, up to 500 epochs with early stopping at patience 15, five seeds (three for CIFAR-10), 10,000 train and 2,000 test examples per dataset.
 The MLP sweep is about two hours; the CNN sweep (Table 2) is another three to four and is gated by `RUN_CNN`.

 Everything is written to `results/` as CSV and PNG.
 Set `SAVE_TO_DRIVE = True` to keep them across runtime restarts.